OndrejSladky/fmsi/README.md

-# MS Index
+# MSI

-MS Index provides an efficient implementation of a BWT based indexing tool for [masked superstrings](https://doi.org/10.1101/2023.02.01.526717).
+MSI provides an efficient implementation of a BWT based indexing tool for [masked superstrings](https://doi.org/10.1101/2023.02.01.526717).

 ## How to install